 Hi!
-We’re so excited you’ve decided to take part in the Ailuna shampoo bar action.
+We’re excited you’ve decided to take part in the Ailuna shampoo bar action.
 Goodbye plastic, hello clean, fresh hair!

 Reasons to love shampoo bars

-Apart from the environmental benefits, there are many reasons your new shampoo bar habit is going to be a great one:
+There are many reasons your new shampoo bar habit is going to be a great one:

 Selecting a suitable shampoo bar